jherrera62/AI_MUSIC_GENERATION/README.md

 # References
 Please refer to the generate.py file for a list of references and resources used in the development of this music generation project.

-Feel free to explore the code and experiment with different MIDI files to generate unique and original music compositions.

-Enjoy the music generation experience!